AJaySi/AI-Writer/README.md

 ## Getting Started

-To use this tool, follow these steps:
+To use this tool, follow one of the Options below:

+---
 ### Option 1: Local laptop Install: (I know what I am doing..)

 Step 1.
-Clone this repository to your local machine (Take google's help, if this sentence makes less sense).
+Clone this repository to your local machine.

 Step 2.
 Install the required dependencies using:<br>
 On your local machine's command prompt, navigate to the folder where you completed Step 1.
 Now Run the below command:<br>
 `pip install -r requirements.txt`

 Step 3.
-Run the script by executing `python alwrity.py`.
+Run the script by executing:<br>
+`python alwrity.py`.

 Step 4.
 Once the tools is running it will guide/ask for your APIs.
 It will provide you with links to sign for APIs.

 ---

 ### Option 2: Cloud install: (I just want to write blogs..)

 Step 1).
-Make efforts to fork this present repo into your own accounts.
+Make efforts to fork this present repo into your own account.

 Step 2).
 Follow this guide: <br>
 https://docs.replit.com/programming-ide/using-git-on-replit/running-github-repositories-replit

+### Option 3: Web URL: (Clickty Clickty Website, Free..)

+Step 1).
+Error 404: Page not found.

 ---

 ## Features

 - **Online Research Integration**: Enhances blog content by integrating insights and information gathered from online research, ensuring the content is informative and up-to-date.
 This gives context for generating content.
 Tavily AI, Google search, serp and Vision AI is used to scrape web data for context augumentation.
 TBD: Include CrewAI for web research agents.